How do business loan requirements work?

 - Credit score.
 Lenders typically examine your personal credit report when you apply.
 If you’re already in business, prepare to submit a credit report for your company as well.

 - Age of your business.
-To qualify for most small business loans, you’ll need to be in business for at least a year.
-Your typical bank could require you to be in business for at least two years.
+To qualify for most small business loans, you’ll need to be in business for at least 6 months.
+Your typical bank could require you to be in business for at least 2 years.
 You can consider a startup loan if your business is less than a year old.

 - Annual revenue.
 Lenders often require businesses to meet a minimum level of income to be considered for a loan.